 Possibly the most successful film of all time — adjusted for inflation, its box office take is still over five hundred million ahead of its closest rival, Avatar — Gone with the Wind is a romantic epic about Scarlett O'Hara, an indomitable and ruthless Southern belle, stretching from just before The American Civil War through much of Reconstruction.Both the source novel and the studios of the Golden Age of Hollywood tended to romanticize the South, and so this is one of the most romantic films ever made, whether you want it to be or not.
 Still, the movie was somewhat progressive for its time - it gave several roles to African American actors when Hollywood was trying its best to push them out, and Hattie McDaniel's win for Best Supporting Actress was the first Oscar given to a black person.Filmed in 1939 (having been in development since just after the book's publication in 1936) in glorious Technicolor, starring Vivien Leigh as Scarlett and Clark Gable as Rhett.
 Interestingly, director Victor Fleming was also the director of another legendary Technicolor film from that year - The Wizard of Oz.The original novel was written by Margaret Mitchell.
 It was followed by Scarlett, a professional Fan Fic, which was later adapted into a Mini Series.
 A prequel, Rhett Butler's People, has been published, telling the story from Rhett's perspective, and has a different ending than Scarlett.
 Another sequel by the name of Winds of Tara has been published.
 Bear in mind that this has another ending for those who are not happy with Scarlett.
 More recently, a parody has been written called The Wind Done Gone, which is the entire book written from the point of view of Scarlett's mulatto half-sister, whom she never notices in the original novel, and whom Rhett himself takes as a lover.
 No explicit names are used, interestingly.In 2008, a musical production ran on the West End in London.
-It was savaged by the critics and closed early.As of January 2014, only three of the original cast members are still alive: Olivia De Havilland, Mickey Kuhn and Mary Anderson.
+It was savaged by the critics and closed early.As of April 2014, only two of the original cast members are still alive: Olivia De Havilland and Mickey Kuhn.

 The Ace: Ashley, antebellum.
 After the war, he's much less effective when scaled down in socioeconomic status.